Userctrl-HQ/userctrl-blog/content/post/shopify-setup.md

 **What is userctrl?**

-Userctrl monitors user behaviors on your store and thus allows you to tweak the offers/discounts that are displayed to users so you may get a better Conversion rate.
+Userctrl monitors user behaviors on your store and thus allows you to tweak the offers/discounts that are displayed to users via an unobtrusive popup so you may get a better Conversion rate.

+**Why should you use userctrl with your Shopify Store?**

+Tracking visitors and converting them into customers is one of the most important aspects of e-commerce.
+Not all traffic is created equal, and to make any progress you need to know who your customers are.
+With Userctrl, tracking your Shopify store visitors has never been so easy.

 With userctrl, you will know your customer’s data and personalize the way you entice them into becoming a paying customer.

 You’ll be able to track what your target audience is doing on your Shopify store and what each of those visitors are interested in.
-The actionable analytics will help you make informed decisions and boost conversions for your online Shopify store.
+The actionable analytics will help you make informed decisions and boost conversions for your Shopify store.